parthematics/key-metrics/README.md

 ## API Data Format

-The extension expects data in this format from the Candle API:
+The extension expects data in this format from your API endpoint:

 ```json
 {